NordicSemiconductor/asset-tracker-cloud-docs/saga/_sources/docs/guides/CloudDifferences.rst.txt

 The devices must always publish the *entire state*.
 There is no native support for partial updates.

-Websockets
+WebSockets
 ==========

-The IoT Core does not support Websocket connections, which is used in the app to get notifications about changes on the device state in real time.
+The IoT Core does not support WebSocket connections, which is used in the app to get notifications about changes on the device state in real time.

 Microsoft Azure
 ***************